JabRef/blog.jabref.org/_posts/2020-08-20-bibtex-file-changes-over-time.md

 That lead to huge complaints over the time.
 Especially, when a group used different JabRef versions.

-The JabRef team decided in 2015 that this side effect is not acceptable and that only the parts of the bibliopgrahy touch by JabRef should be rewritten.
+The JabRef team decided in 2015 that this side effect is not acceptable and that only the parts of the bibliopgraphy touch by JabRef should be rewritten.
 This was implemented in JabRef 3.1, released on 2015-12-24.

 The discussions on a "useful" serialization of BibTeX entries continues.